 * Labs are strongly recommended but not required.

 ** The Augsburg PA Program does NOT accept advanced placement (AP credit) in place of required prerequisite courses.
-We also do not offer AP credit for any of the courses in the PA curriculum.
+We also do not accept AP credit or transfer courses for any of the curricular components required in the program.